ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

-## (WORK IN PROGRESS - VERY DRAFT, PLACEHOLDER ONLY FOR THE POWERSHELL/OTHER COMMANDS AT THIS MOMENT)

 # Setting up the source applications

 ## Overview
 ---
-In this lab, you will install three source applications.
+In this lab, you will install three sample legacy applications.
 The sample legacy applications will be used as the source for migrating to Azure.

 Applications
 * Timetracker